 - Purchasing the Hardware and Building the Cluster (this article)

-- Setting up the Raspberry Pis with Ubuntu 20.04 (coming soon)
+- Setting up the Raspberry Pis with Ubuntu 22.04 (here)

-- Installing and Configuring SLURM on the Raspberry Pi cluster (coming soon)
+- Installing and Configuring SLURM on the Raspberry Pi cluster (here)

-- Installing Python and QSTrader for SLURM (coming soon)
+- Installing Python and QSTrader for SLURM (here)

-- Running a Parameter Sweep on a Momentum Strategy for QSTrader (coming soon)
+- Running a Parameter Sweep on a Momentum Strategy for QSTrader (here)

 Let's now discuss the hardware utilised for the build.